Heart and Blood Conditions

-What Is Double Inlet Left Ventricle?
+Double Inlet Left Ventricle

-Normally, the tricuspid valve leads into the right ventricle, and the mitral valve leads into the left ventricle.
-A wall called the septum separates the two ventricles.
+Normally, the tricuspid valve leads into the right pumping chamber (ventricle), and the mitral valve leads into the left ventricle.
+These valves act as 1-way doors, allowing blood to flow from the atria to the ventricles without letting blood back into the atria.
+A wall called the septum separates the ventricles.

-With this defect, both valves let blood flow into the left ventricle, and only the left ventricle works.
+In babies with this defect, both the tricuspid valve and the mitral valve let blood flow into the left ventricle.
+Only the left ventricle works.
 Because the right ventricle is not being used, it is small and not well developed.

 Double Inlet Left Ventricle at Seattle Children’s

 Seattle Children’s Heart Center is one of the best pediatric cardiology programs in the United States and is the top-ranked program in the Northwest, according to U.S. News & World Report.
 With more than 40 pediatric cardiologists, we have experience diagnosing and treating every kind of heart problem.

 Our heart team has treated many children with double inlet left ventricle.
 We have years of experience with the medical and surgical treatment these patients require.
 Our outcomes for the surgeries needed to reconfigure the heart’s circulation system are among the best in the nation.

 Seattle Children’s has been treating children since 1907.
 Our team members are trained in their fields and also in meeting the unique needs of children.
 For example, the doctors who give your child anesthesia are board certified in pediatric anesthesiology.
 This means they have extra years of training in how to take care of kids.
 Our child life specialists know how to help children understand their illnesses and treatments in ways that make sense for their age.